Beneficial and Harmful Explanatory Machine Learning: Related work

 Early approaches to learning game strategies \cite{shapiro1982,quinlan1983} used the decision tree learner ID3 to classify minimax depth-of-win for positions in chess end games.
 These approaches used carefully selected board attributes as features.
 However, chess experts had difficulty understanding the learned decision tree due to its high complexity \cite{michie1983}.
 Methods for simplifying decision trees without compromising their accuracy have been investigated \cite{quinlan1987} on the basis that simpler models are more comprehensible to humans.
 An early Inductive Logic Programming (ILP) \cite{ILP1991} approach learned optimal chess endgame strategies at depth 0 or 1 \cite{chess1995}.
 An informal complexity constraint was applied which limits the number of clauses used in any predicate definition to $7\pm2$ clauses.
 This number is based on the hypothesised limit on human short term memory capacity of $7\pm2$ chunks \cite{Miller1956}.
 A different approach involving the augmentation of training data with high-level annotations was explored in \cite{Hind2019}.
 Initialisation requires explanations to be provided for the target data set and the predicative accuracy of explanations is evaluated similarly to the predicative accuracy of labels.

 The earliest reinforcement learning system $MENACE$ (Matchbox Educable Noughts And Crosses Engine) \cite{michie1963} was specifically designed to learn an optimal agent policy for Noughts and Crosses.
 Later, Q-Learning \cite{watkins1989} and Deep Reinforcement Learning were spawned and have led to a variety of applications including the Atari 2600 games \cite{mnih2015} and the game of Go \cite{Silver2016}.
-While these systems defeated the strongest human players, they are not human-like since they lack the ability to explain the encoded knowledge to humans.
+While these systems defeated the strongest human players, they lack the ability to explain the encoded knowledge to humans.
 Recent approaches such as \cite{zahavy2016} have aimed to explain the policies learned by these models, but the learned strategy is implicitly encoded into the continuous parameters of the policy function which makes their operation opaque to humans.
-Relational Reinforcement Learning \cite{dvzeroski2001} and Deep Relational Reinforcement Learning \cite{Zambaldi2019DeepRL} have attempted to address these drawbacks by incorporating the use of relational biases to ensure human understandability.
+Relational Reinforcement Learning \cite{dvzeroski2001} and Deep Relational Reinforcement Learning \cite{Zambaldi2019DeepRL} have attempted to address these drawbacks by incorporating the use of relational biases to enhance human understandability.
+Alternatively, case-based policy summary can be provided based on sets of carefully selected states of an agent as representatives of a larger state space to allow humans to gain a limited understanding in short time \cite{summarisation_2019}.

 In \cite{miller2017explanation,MILLER2017}, the author provided a survey of most relevant work in explainable AI and argued that explanatory functionalities were mostly subjective to the developer's view.
-While there is a general lack of demonstration on explanatory effect which should be examined by empirical trials, no existing framework accounts for the explanatory harmfulness of machine learned models.
+However, there is a general lack of demonstration on explanatory effect which should be examined by empirical trials and no existing framework accounts for the explanatory harmfulness of machine learned models.
+In the context of game playing, we propose a theoretical framework with support of empirical results to characterise helpfulness and harmfulness of machine learning on human comprehension.